johnwsl/Wand_Package_Example/README.md

 # Wand_Package_Example

-## Function to convert from .tif to .png format
+## Function - convert from .tif to .png format

-## Function to Flip and Rotate Images (to balance dataset)
+## Function - Flipping, Rotation and Shear Imagens (to balance dataset)